-The remainder of this report is structured as follows.
+The remainder of this paper is structured as follows.
 The proposed non-intrusive SI measure is described in Section 2.
 The experiments and considered benchmark, based on the CPC1 dataset, are described in Section 3.
-The results in terms of root mean-squared error (RMSE) are presented in Section 4 and Section 5 concludes the report.
+The results and their discussion are presented in Section 4.
+Section 5 concludes the paper.